kalebcoleman/Weather-API/README.md

 cd weather-API

-Create a config.js file
+Create a config.js file and use the code below

-This file is already in the source code but should not be committed with your actual API key.

 ```
 const config = {